-Revision 2 Issue Date: 12/30/2016 Page 84 of 95 Issuing Authority: Quality Manager All printed copies are uncontrolled
+Revision 5 Issue Date: 12/19/2017 Page 84 of 95 Issuing Authority: Quality Manager All printed copies are uncontrolled

 - 4.1.2.4 An impression categorized initially as complex may be classified as non-complex if modifying factors are present such as high specificity of features, presence of creases, scars, and open fields. - 4.1.2.5 Justification for reassignment of complexity shall be documented. - 4.1.3 Impressions deemed "of value" contain sufficient quantity and quality of ridge detail to warrant a comparison that, in the opinion of the analyst, may effect an identification or exclusion.
 The determination of sufficiency is based on the assessment of the discriminating strengths of the features and their arrangements.
-Impressions deemed "of value" proceed to the comparison step if there are known exemplars with which to compare and/or to be searched through ABIS or when there are no known exemplars with which to compare. - 4.1.4 Impressions that do not contain sufficient detail to warrant a comparison in the opinion of the analyst are deemed to have "insufficient ridge detail" (IRD).
-This conclusion is noted as such in the case documentation. - 4.1.5 Analysis of the questioned print also includes the selection of a suitable target area (core, delta, etc.) for use during comparison. - 4.1.6 Analysis occurs independently of the Comparison, Evaluation and Verification steps of ACE-V. - 4.1.7 An arc over the top of a print represents the anatomical source (i.e. finger) and anatomical orientation, unless otherwise noted. - 4.1.8 A bracket symbol documents the anatomical source as a palm print or footprint.
-If the orientation is known the print may be rotated appropriately in the digital imaging system or directionality indicated with an arrow. - 4.1.9 The presence of friction ridge impressions assessed but not designated for comparison shall be documented.
-Documentation shall be accomplished by making a "no value" notation (e.g. "NV") in the Latent Analysis Matrix of ILIMS that "no value" impressions are present on a lift or photograph. - 4.1.10 Impressions deemed of value for exclusion only- consist of impressions that contain a portion of a print that is distinguishable (e.g. complete pattern, very unique ridge arrangement, or permanent scar); however do not display sufficient characteristics to effect an identification. - 4.1.11The receipt of latent lift cards or photos said to contain latent prints, which upon analysis show "no ridge detail present" shall be noted as "NDP." - 4.2 COMPARISON is the side-by-side, back and forth, observation of friction ridge detail to determine whether the detail in two impressions is in agreement or disagreement based upon features, sequences, and spatial relationships within the tolerance of clarity and distortion.
+Impressions deemed "of value" proceed to the comparison step if there are known exemplars with which to compare and/or to be searched through ABIS or when there are no known exemplars with which to compare.
+Note: not all latents deemed suitable for comparison are suitable for ABIS entry. - 4.1.4 Impressions that do not contain sufficient detail to warrant a comparison in the opinion of the analyst are deemed to have "insufficient ridge detail" (IRD).
+This conclusion is noted as such in the case documentation. - 4.1.5 Analysis of the questioned print also includes the selection of a suitable target area (core, delta, etc.) for use during comparison. - 4.1.6 Analysis occurs independently of the Comparison, Evaluation and Verification steps of ACE-V. - 4.1.7 An arc over the top of a print represents the anatomical source as a finger and anatomical orientation, unless otherwise noted. - 4.1.8 A bracket symbol documents the anatomical source as a palm print, footprint, or unknown anatomical source.
+If the orientation is known the print may be rotated appropriately in the digital imaging system or directionality indicated with an arrow. - 4.1.9 The presence of friction ridge impressions in lifts or photographs that are assessed but not designated for comparison shall be documented.
+Documentation shall be accomplished by indicating that "no value" impressions were either "present" or "not present" in the Latent Analysis Matrix of ILIMS. - 4.1.10 Impressions deemed "of value for exclusion only" consist of impressions that contain a portion of a print that is distinguishable (e.g. complete pattern, very unique ridge arrangement, or permanent scar); however do not display sufficient characteristics to effect an identification. - 4.1.11The receipt of latent lift cards or photos said to contain latent prints, which upon analysis show "no ridge detail present" shall be noted as "NDP." - 4.2 COMPARISON is the side-by-side, back and forth, observation of friction ridge detail to determine whether the detail in two impressions is in agreement or disagreement based upon features, sequences, and spatial relationships within the tolerance of clarity and distortion.
 Comparison begins with the determination of dissimilarity or similarity between two impressions at Level 1.
 If the analysis phase provides indicators as to the probable anatomical area, a side by side comparison with the appropriate area of the known prints is conducted.
 In the absence of indicators, all areas of available known impressions must be compared.

-Revision 2 Issue Date: 12/30/2016 Page 85 of 95 Issuing Authority: Quality Manager All printed copies are uncontrolled
+Revision 5 Issue Date: 12/19/2017 Page 85 of 95 Issuing Authority: Quality Manager All printed copies are uncontrolled